-Established in 2014, Kaur Life is a registered, non-profit, online magazine, striving to be the premier Sikh women’s publication.
-It is infused with gurmat and tailored for young Kaurs (Sikh women).
+Established in 2014, Kaur Life is a registered, non-profit, online magazine, striving to be the premier Sikh Kaur’s publication.
+It is infused with gurmat and tailored for young Kaurs.
 Kaur Life hopes to be a space where Kaurs can express their ideas, share stories, and learn more about their Sikh culture to empower themselves.

 Kaur Life is primarily user-run, meaning that the public and Kaur Life readers submit content to be published on the website.
-Whether it’s art, poetry, music, journal entries, articles or photography, Kaur Life wants to feature it.
+Whether journal entries, articles, reports, or interviews, Kaur Life wants to feature it.
 We are always on the search for contributors.
 For more information view the “Submit Your Work” page.